The mission statement of Creggan Country Park is:

 Karen has worked at Creggan Country Park since January 2007 and in that time has helped secure funding and manage a wide range of projects and initiatives including biodiversity management, environmental education, outreach programmes to elderly care home residents, personal development projects for young people, managing our volunteer programme and delivering good relations projects and event management throughout the year.

-As our environmental officer, Karen has overall responsibility for creation and delivery of the habitat survey and management plan for the 100-acre site to ensure our activities do not interfere with biodiversity and to continually improve green spaces through various projects.
+As our environmental officer, Karen has overall responsibility for creation and delivery of the habitat survey and management plan for the 100-acre site to ensure our activities do not interfere with biodiversity and to continually improve green & blue spaces through various projects.